-Have you ever considered taking a prescribed sleeping pill to help with your sleep problems?
+Have you ever considered taking sleeping pills to help with your sleep problems?

-Maybe you've even been prescribed one by your doctor (like I was)!
+Maybe you've even been prescribed some by your doctor (like I was)!

-This is common as many primary care physicians often default to prescribing sleeping pills if a patient complains of trouble sleeping.
-They’re trying to help, but they don’t realize their prescription is at best a temporary fix for sleep and can actually make the problem worse.
+Many primary care physicians often default to prescribing sleeping pills if a patient complains of trouble sleeping.
+But they don’t realize the prescription is at best a temporary fix for sleep and could actually make the problem worse.

 Sleeping Pills: A Temporary Fix for Sleep Problems

-My doctor prescribed me Ambien and convinced me to take it.
-She assured me that it was safe and non-habit forming.
+After I complained about my longstanding sleep issues, my doctor prescribed me Ambien and convinced me to take it.
+She assured me that it was safe and non-habit forming and that my hesitations were nothing to worry about.

 For a while, it seemed like a miracle drug.
-No matter what, I could take this tiny pill and in 30 minutes I was asleep.
+No matter what was going on, I could take this tiny pill and in 30 minutes I was asleep.
 Sun still up?
 Asleep.
 Super Bowl party in the next room?
 Asleep.
 Stuck in the world’s least comfortable airplane seat?
 Asleep!

 But what I didn't realize was that I was essentially masking my sleep issues as opposed to fixing them and I would come to need that Ambien more and more as time went on.